imrannayer/terraform-workshop/Git/LAB-2.md

 git push origin my_tf_course_dev
 ```

-### What happened? do you see your changes on GitHub platfrom?
+### What happened? do you see your changes on GitHub platform?